khtp91113/anomaly_detection/README.md

 * detector will publish anomaly target to broker every 5 seconds
     * Topic: blocklists
-    * Payload: anomaly targets in json format
+    * Payload: anomaly targets(IP, mac) in json format

 * Test
     * using iperf to test, open iperf server at port 10000